Haoyang0613/quant/README.md

 # quant
-Hmmm this is where I post random quantitative analytical tools
+Hmmm this is where I post random tools for quantitative research.